trivago/gollum/docs/producers/proxy.rst

 ----------

 **Enable**
   Can either be true or false to enable or disable this consumer.
 **Stream**
   Defines either one or an aray of stream names this consumer sends messages to.
+**DropToStream**
+  Defines the stream used for messages that are dropped after a timeout (see ChannelTimeoutMs).
+  By default this is _DROPPED_.
 **Address**
   Defines the protocol, address/DNS and port to listen to.
   The protocol can either be "socket://" for unix domain or "tcp://" for TCP.
 UDP sockets cannot be used.